iamanigeeit/DDW2023/docs/04-oop/oop.md

 ## Special Methods

-Some methods' name in Python are special and can be overridden.
+Some method names in Python are special and can be overridden.
 One example of special method that you have encountered is `__init__()` method.
 This method is always called during object instantiation.
 There are many other special methods, but for now, we will introduce one more, which is the `__str__()` method.
 This method is called when Python tries to convert the object to an `str` object.
 One common instance of this is when you print the object.

 If we print the `Coordinate()` object, we will see the following output.